Gap Resistance from Electrolyte Flow Rate Solution

 What is Gap Resistance from Electrolyte Flow Rate?

-The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM and is represented as R = (q*ρe*ce*(θBo))/I^2 or Resistance of Gap Between Work and Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2.
-Volume Flow Rate is the volume of fluid that passes per unit of time, The Density of Electrolyte shows the denseness of that electrolyte in a specific given area.
-This is taken as mass per unit volume of a given object, Specific Heat Capacity of electrolyte is the heat required to raise the temperature of the unit mass of a given substance by a given amount, Boiling Point of electrolyte is the temperature at which a liquid starts to boil and transforms to vapor, Ambient Air Temperature is the temperature where the ramming process starts & Electric current is the rate of flow of electric charge through a circuit, measured in amperes.
+The Gap resistance from electrolyte flow rate formula is defined as the resistance offered by the gap/space present between the tool and workpiece during ECM and is represented as R = (q*ρe*ce*(θBo))/I^2 or Resistance of Gap Between Work And Tool = (Volume Flow Rate*Density of Electrolyte*Specific Heat Capacity of Electrolyte*(Boiling Point of Electrolyte-Ambient Air Temperature))/Electric Current^2.
+Volume Flow Rate is the volume of fluid that passes per unit of time, The Density of Electrolyte shows the denseness of that electrolyte in a specific given area, this is taken as mass per unit volume of a given object, Specific Heat Capacity of Electrolyte is the heat required to raise the temperature of the unit mass of a given substance by a given amount, Boiling Point of Electrolyte is the temperature at which a liquid starts to boil and transforms to vapor, Ambient Air Temperature to the temperature of the air surrounding a particular object or area & Electric current is the rate of flow of electric charge through a circuit, measured in amperes.

 How to calculate Gap Resistance from Electrolyte Flow Rate?